cmake-lint/cmake-lint/README.md

 ## Installation

-To install cpplint from PyPI, run:
+To install cmakelint from PyPI, run:

 .. code-block:: bash